Welcome to the Studio

 I’m Laura, a part Cumbrian, Part Scottish Potter living in the borderlands making pots from my studio in Northumberland.

-I’ll start with a bit about me, I’m 30(something) and have been potting with gusto (not including while studying art) for approximately 12 years.
-I studied fine art at University and focused on sculpture (I’m not a painter, no matter how much I wish I was one, it doesn’t come naturally and well frankly I dont have the patience required ha.)
+I’ll start with a bit about me, I’m 40 and have been potting with gusto (not including while studying art of which I did almost no potting) for approximately 12 years.
+I studied fine art at University and focused on modern art (I’m not a painter, no matter how much I wish I was one, it doesn’t come naturally and well frankly I dont have the patience required ha.)
 I love sculpture however, something about making things in 3D, forming them, shaping them, and watching them grow in front of me.
 I can’t get enough of it!

 After uni, like many of us who did a non-vocational degree, I had to leave the art behind in a bid to earn some money.
 I took on a job that I thought would be fulfilling and creative in a different way, but found that over time it began to suffocate me.
 The endless energy needed to keep going under increasingly bleak and pressurised conditions caused me to break, and part of my recovery was finding my way back to clay, creating with my hand and peace.
 Part of that also involved finding a way to slow down, slow the relentless passing of time in a very fast-paced society that seems to constantly need new, more, different.
 Like a machine that will never stop needing fuel or a monster, you can never fill.